PROPERTY OUTLOOK & MARKET UPDATE GIBRALTAR 2017/2018

-Our thoughts on a developing 4 tier market (low, mid, high, ultra-high) as described over the past 36 months are now firmly accepted.
+Our thoughts on a developing 4 tier market (low, mid, high, ultra-high) as described over the past 48 months are now firmly accepted.
 We believe that this more than serves as a positive indicator of the potential that the market continues to enjoy.
 The very fact that we are attracting a new ultra-high segment is the clearest sign of confidence from a new emerging market.

 Rates per sqm across the board are identified in our table below:

-|Middle end market||£3,000/sqm - £4,350/sqm|
+|Middle end market||£3,300/sqm - £4,500/sqm|

-|High end market||£4500/sqm - £5,250/sqm|
+|High end market||£4600/sqm - £5,700/sqm|

-|Upper High end market (new emerging market)||£5,500/sqm - £7,500/sqm|
+|Upper High end market||£5,600/sqm - £7,500/sqm|

 Landlords will no doubt be pleased to see their existing ROI doing well across the board and gross yields generally ranging between 4.5%-6.0%.

-With respect to current availability / stock, it is safe to say that there are options in various locations, particularly in older commercial developments.
+With respect to current availability / stock, it is safe to say that there are options in various locations, but particularly so in older commercial developments.
 The offering is generally lower quality and in certain areas, compromised in terms of layout flexibility and sizes.

-Worthy of note is the fact that letting rates/sqm have not been compromised at the higher end due to the decanting, but in fact are maintained at the highest levels to date which further suggest that applicants are prepared to pay high end prices for high end specs.
-In our view this creates an opportunity for landlords with older (decanted) buildings, to upgrade their commercial properties, in line with 21st century requirements.
+Worthy of note is the fact that letting rates/sqm have not been compromised at the higher end due to the decanting, in fact quite the opposite; applicants are prepared to pay high end prices for high end specs.
+This creates an opportunity for landlords with older (decanted) buildings, to upgrade and provide the market with improved offerings to market.

 Current Market Rates:

-|Europort||Europort||High value - Comm||£320 - £385/sqm|
+|Europort||Europort||High value - Comm||£355 - £390/sqm|

-|Leisure Island||Ocean Village||Complex||£330 - £415/sqm|
+|Leisure Island||Ocean Village||Complex||£360 - £440/sqm|